Chia Seeds 2025: Remarkable Health Benefits of Chia Seeds

 2. Nutritional Value

 They are considered a superfood due to their high nutritional value.
-They are an excellent source of fiber, protein, and omega-3 fatty acids, as well as several vitamins and minerals.
+They are an excellent source of fibre, protein, and omega-3 fatty acids, as well as several vitamins and minerals.

 One ounce (28 grams) of seeds contains: